MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 ## Share your desktop or application window (with a Remote Assist HoloLens user only)

 You may want to share your desktop or application window with a Remote Assist user.
 This is useful if you'd like to communicate information that's not captured in a file type that is supported by the file sharing feature (i.e. .jpg, .bmp, .png, .tif/.tiff, .pdf, and still .gif.).
-For example, you may want to share an instruction video that is playing in your browser, or a series of instructions embedded in a PowerPoint deck.
+For example, you may want to share an instructional video that is playing in your browser, or a series of instructions embedded in a PowerPoint deck.

 To share your desktop or a running application:

-1. In [!include[pn-teams](../includes/pn-teams.md)], select the **Open share tray** icon.
+1. Select the **Open share tray** icon.

    ![Screenshot of the share tray button](media/share-tray.PNG "Share tray button")

-2. Select the screen you want to share.
+2. Select the application window you would like to share, or share your screen.

 > [!Note]
-> You can only share one application or screen at a time.
+> You can only share one application window or screen at a time.
 If you want to share a different screen, select the **Close share tray** icon to stop sharing, select a different screen, and then start sharing again.

 ## Recording calls

 You may want to record the Remote Assist call for documentation or record-keeping purposes.
 There are three ways to record a call.
-The method you use depends on the type of call that you are in (1:1, group, or meeting) and other factors.
+The method you use depends on the type of call that you are in (one-to-one, group, or meeting) and other factors.

+This section begins with an overview of the three methods and a comparison chart, and then goes into additional details about each option, including how to implement each option.

-### Method 1: Create a cloud-based recording of group calls and meetings using Teams
+### Method 1 Overview: Create a cloud-based recording of group calls and meetings using Teams

 Teams desktop only supports recording group calls and meetings (regardless of how many call participants are in the meeting).
-In other words, when you are in a call, a Teams desktop user can use Teams to initiate a cloud-based recording only if the call is a group call or a meeting.
+In other words, when you are in a call, you can initiate a cloud-based recording only if it is a group call or meeting.

-### Method 2: Create a cloud-based recording of one-to-one call using Teams Meet Now feature
+### Method 2 Overview: Create a cloud-based recording of one-to-one call using Teams Meet Now feature

-In the April 2020 or later release, the Remote Assist user (HoloLens and mobile) can record a one-to-one call with one Teams desktop user.
+In the April 2020 or later release, the Remote Assist user (both HoloLens and mobile) can record a one-to-one call with one Teams desktop user.

-However, if you're not using the April 2020 or later release and want to create a cloud-based recording of the call, you must initiate the call using the Teams **Meet Now** feature.
-This effectively makes your one-to-one call a meeting, and because Teams supports recording for meetings, you will be able record the call!
+However, if you're not using the April 2020 or later release and want to create a cloud-based recording of a one-to-one call with a Remote Assist HoloLens user, you must initiate the call using the Teams **Meet Now** feature.
+This effectively makes your one-to-one call a meeting, and because Teams desktop supports recording for meetings, you will be able record the call!

-### Method 3: Create a Teams Desktop screen recording using Windows Game bar
+### Method 3 Overview: Create a Teams Desktop screen recording using Windows Game bar

 Teams cloud-based recording has limitations.
 The recording captures the outgoing video feed (or avatar) of up to 4 call participants and the recording screen is divided evenly among the call participants.
-This means that if even if primarily care about what the HoloLens user sees, you cannot adjust the Teams recording layout to only capture what the HoloLens user sees.
+This means that even if you primarily care about what the HoloLens user sees, you cannot adjust the Teams recording layout to only capture what the HoloLens user sees.
 This may be particularly confusing for a call with two participants; **during the call**, you will see a **horizontal** section of the HoloLens user’s view, but because the Teams recording divides the recording screen into half, **in the call recording**, you will see a **vertical section** of the HoloLens user’s view.

 ### Comparison chart: Three ways to record a call